Load Testing Blog

 At Web Performance, we’re all about measuring and optimizing web applications.
 This quarter we decided to test a variety of Drupal configurations, starting with the most basic (unpack the drupal tarball into /var/www and run) and collecting benchmarks with increasingly sophisticated systems using optimized LAMP stacks and even a dual-server caching configuration.

 For our test scenario, we imagined that we had just started a small drupal-based blog when a popular website linked to one of our stories and directed massive traffic onto our server.
-These visitors read stories, followed interesting links, … Continue reading »
+These visitors read stories, followed interesting links, and posted comments of their own. … Continue reading »

 Designing for Scalability